MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/assign-licenses-to-users.md

 - BEA160
 - GEA150
 ms.assetid: 997596b5-4173-4627-b915-36abac6786dc
-description: "Learn how to assign licenses to one or multiple users in Office 365 for business, or move users to a new subscription."
+description: "Learn how to assign licenses to users, or move users to a new subscription."
 ---
 <!-- Clone: AgentUniversity\admin\Assign-licenses-users.md -->

-# Assign licenses to users in Office 365 for business
+# Assign licenses to users

-## Assign licenses to multiple users

 ::: moniker range="o365-worldwide"
+You can assign licenses to users on either the **Active users** page, or on the **Licenses** page.
+Which method you use depends on whether you want to assign product licenses to specific users, or to assign users licenses to specific products.

+## Assign licenses to users on the Licenses page

+When you use the Licenses page to assign licenses, you assign licenses for a specific product to up to 20 users.
+When you view the Licenses page, you see a list of all the products for which you have subscriptions, together with the total number of licenses for each product, how many licenses are assigned, and how many are available.

+1. In the admin center, go to the **Billing** > <a href="https://go.microsoft.com/fwlink/p/?linkid=842264" target="_blank">Licenses</a>  page.
+2. Select a product for which you want to assign licenses.
+3. Select **Assign licenses**.
+4. In the **Assign licenses to users** pane, begin typing a name, and then choose it from the results to add it to the list.
+You can add up to 20 users at a time.
+5. Select **Turn apps and services on or off** to assign or remove access to specific items.
+6. When you’re finished, select **Assign**, then select **Close**.

+If there is a conflict, a message displays, tells you what the problem is, and how to fix it.
+For example, if you selected licenses that contain conflicting services, the error message says to review the services included with each license and try again.

+To change the apps and services to which a user has access:

+1. Select the row that contains the user.
+2. In the right pane, select or deselect the apps and services to which you want to give or remove access.
+3. When you are finished, select **Save**, then select **Close**.

+::: moniker-end

+## Assign licenses to multiple users on the Active users page

+::: moniker range="o365-worldwide"

-### Use the admin center (preview) to assign licenses to multiple users
+### Use the new admin center to assign licenses to multiple users

-The preview is available to all Microsoft 365 admins, you can opt in by selecting **Try the preview** toggle located at the top of the Home page.
+The new admin center is available to all Microsoft 365 admins.
+You can opt in by selecting **Try the new admin center** toggle located at the top of the Home page.
 For more information, see [About Microsoft 365 admin center preview](../microsoft-365-admin-center-preview.md).

 1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a> page.

 2. Select the circles next to the names of the users to whom you want to assign licenses.

-3. At the top, choose choose **Manage product licenses**.
+3. At the top, select **More options (...)**, then select **Manage product licenses**.

-4. In the **Manage product licenses** pane, choose **Add to existing product license assignments** \> **Next**.
+4. In the **Manage product licenses** pane, select **Add to existing product license assignments** \> **Next**.

 5. In the **Add to existing products** pane, switch the toggle to the **On** position for the license that you want the selected users to have.

-    By default, all services associated with that license are automatically assigned to the users.
+    By default, all services associated with those licenses are automatically assigned to the users.
 To limit which services are available to the users, switch the toggles to the **Off** position for the services that you don't want the users to have.

-6. At the bottom of the pane, choose **Add** \> **Close**.
+6. At the bottom of the pane, select **Add** \> **Close**.

 ::: moniker-end